danrusu/javacore/resources/jdk_jre_jvm.md

 ### JDK

-*Java Development Kit* is the tool kit which provides the environment to develop and execute Java programs including
+*Java Development Kit* is the tool kit which provides the environment to develop and execute Java programs including:

   - Development Tools (to write Java programs)